lkolacz/django-geolocation-alert/README.rst

 or agent browser will be logged out.
 If there is different User class, not noticed in the list it won't be handled by alert!

-**GEOLOCATION_STAFF_REDIRECT**

-Default is set to False and users are logged out to settings.LOGOUT_URL.
-If You want to is_staff members logout to 'auth:logout' turn it on.

 **GEOLOCATION_IS_ACTIVE**

 Default is set to True, but if You need to work on staging - for example,